 - When you put your coin in the machine and select your product, it delivers the product directly to you as long as you meet the terms and conditions which are: your coin has the same or higher value than the product you want to purchase.

-Now that we have more understanding let’s see how does it work?
+Now that we have more understanding; let’s see how do smart contracts work.

 Before we check the examples of smart contracts, it is important to understand how they work; let’s first talk about blockchain.